subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/about.md

 I am passionate about building a sustainable future, and work closely with some of the global leaders in the areas of photovoltaics, solar fuels catalysis, artificial photosynthesis, regenerative bioelectronics etc.

 Most of our modern technological advances are built on transition metals which suffer from sourcing issues due to unsustainable mining practices and geopolitical challenges.
-A big part of my research in more recent years has focused on understanding the electronic structure of transition metal complexes to design sustainable separation methods for hard to separate metals like Ta and Nb.
+A big part of my research in recent years has focused on understanding the electronic structure and properties of transition metal complexes to design sustainable separation methods for hard to separate metals like Ta and Nb.

-Most of the computational framework I develop benefits from using high performance computing facilities.
+Some of the computational framework I develop benefits from using high performance computing facilities.
 Quantum computers now present a game-changing alternative in the simulation of quantum systems.
-A part of my research focuses on developing methods compatible with quantum computers, as well as designing molecules and materials for quantum sensing and transduction with the goal of designing fault-tolerant qubits.
+A part of my research now focuses on developing methods compatible with quantum computers, as well as designing molecules and materials for quantum sensing and transduction with the goal of designing fault-tolerant qubits.

 For more information on the problems I am working on, check the [research](https://subhajyotichaudhuri.github.io/projects/) page.
 To check out my published work, take a look at my [publications](https://subhajyotichaudhuri.github.io/publications/).